BrMacCath/DraftManager/README.md

+# Draft Manager

+This plugin is to help order writing drafts in Obsidian and how to manage the final product.
+This plugin will allow for different draft styles

-# Research Plugin
+# Draft Styles

-The goal of this plugin is to link Obsidian with Research features that I want.
-This list will expand as necessary.
-The main thing I want is to be able to link and create notes together.
-I will be linking this app with Zotero if needs be.
+## Peterson-Beginning

+## Peterson Walt Frontmatter

 # Road map